 When looking at your SEO you must pay attention to all your ‘on page’ factors of your eCommerce site.
-If you site is not 100% in pristine condition and squeakie clean, then it will hamper all future SEO efforts.
+If your site is not 100% in pristine condition and squeaky clean, then it will hamper all future SEO efforts.
 You can go into your webmaster tools and run some diagnostic tests to ensure that there are no broken links, missing sitemaps, or faulty redirects.
 You should also look at each and every page title and description to ensure that they are relevant, unique and not spammy.
 To help you clean up any errors make sure you have access to your Google Search Console where you’ll be able to find all technical errors on your website and ways to fix them.

 If your site has many ‘on page’ errors then you can kiss goodbye any chance of a seriously good Google ranking.
 Plus having issues with titles may impact the user experience and contribute to pages being indexed incorrectly.
 Overall it’s an absolute nightmare.
 So get it right from the beginning way before you even think about launching the site.

 A real conversion and SEO killer is page load times and site speeds.
 Make sure you run tests through tools like ‘ Google PageSpeed Insights to work out any bugs that are impacting your websites load times.
 Fix these immediately and you should see customer retention rates and SEO rankings improve dramatically.
 Remember 35% of users will leave your site if it doesn’t load within a couple of seconds.
 And according to Crazy Egg, you only 15 seconds to capture their attention and if they don’t like what they see they will exit the site.

 Think about it.
 How annoyed do you feel when you have to sit and wait for a site to load.